askui/askui/docs/docs/general/05-Tooling/annotate-image.md

     });

 /**
-* Loads the image from <image_path>  and the customelemts and produces an HTML report file inside the default output path  <output_path>
+* Loads the image from <image_path> and the custom elements and produces an HTML report file inside the default output path <output_path>
 */
 await newClient.annotate(
     {